-The appliance adaptor shall be screwed until a torque of 12 Nm is obtained for a speed less than 1 Nm/s.
+The appliance adaptor shall be screwed until a torque of 12 Nm is obtained for a speed less than 1 nm/s.

 The clamp shall then be loosened, and the valve-adaptor assembly removed from the clamp.

 The dimension C (Fig. 7) shall be measured and the dimension X (see 5.7.2.2.8) shall be calculated using the equation X = (A + B) – C.